BaoAdrian/directory-filter/README.md

 ```

 ## Arguments
-There are two usages of this script, either `clean` or `filter` a directory.
+There are two usages of this script, either `--clean` or `--filter` a directory.

 | Argument | Description |
 | :--- | :--- |
 | `clean` | Performs a single walk-through of the provided `src` directory from the `*.json` file and filters according to the provided configuration |
 | `filter` | Creates a `FileSystemEventHandler` that detects incoming files to the `src` directory and actively filters them as they come in |

+Additionally, you may wish to provide your own `json` configuration file and may use the `--jsonConfig` argument to provide the filepath for that file.